i spent the month of july 2025 in taiwan.

-cleanliness (of the ground). the streets are clear of litter, the corners clear of beggars, even the public transit stations seem to repel dirt.
+cleanliness (of the ground). the streets are clear of litter, the corners clear of beggars, and even the public transit stations seem to repel dirt.

 dirtiness (of the exterior of the buildings). the windows have muck, the walls have grime, and everything just looks… bad. even fairly upscale places, like hotels or restaurants, have exteriors matching some of the worst parts of american cities.